 Next, we're going to run a PERL script that collapses the results based on the most common language of coverage of each location.
 Download "computetoplangbyloc.pl" and run in the same directory as the "gkg2all_roundedtwodec.csv" file you downloaded above.
 It will run for a few moments and output a new "LOCSBYLANGS.TXT" file that we will map in the next step.

 Now, download the latest version of the free open source GraphViz package.
-Then download the "COLORLOOKUP.TXT" color map (generated in part using the R command "rainbow(65)" to generate the color scale), "colorpaletteforlang.html" color palette legend, "bqcsvtomap_withlang.pl" PERL script and place them all in the same directory as the "LOCSBYLANGS.TXT" file from above.
+Then download the "COLORLOOKUP.TXT" color map (generated in part using the R command "rainbow(65)" to generate the color scale), "colorpaletteforlang.html" and "colorpaletteforlang-white.html" color palette legends (or their prerendered black and white PNG versions), "bqcsvtomap_withlang.pl" PERL script and place them all in the same directory as the "LOCSBYLANGS.TXT" file from above.
 Run the "bqcsvtomap_withlang.pl" PERL script like "./bqcsvtomap_withlang.pl LOCSBYLANGS.TXT".
 The PERL script reprojects from plate carree to GraphViz' coordinate space, generates a .DOT GraphViz file, and then uses the GraphViz rasterizer to generate the final map file.
 It may take a fair amount of RAM and processing time to generate the final visualization, but after a few minutes you should have a final map like the one above, measuring 5333 x 2667 pixels.
 Then, if you'd like to add the legend, open the "colorpaletteforlang.html" HTML page in your browser, screen capture it, and then paste it on top of the map using Photoshop or similar image editing software.

 Congratulations, you have now mapped the linguistic geography of GDELT over the past five months!